The Bladen Journal: History

 In 1898 a daily news bulletin titled The Bladen Express began being published in Clarkton, North Carolina.
 In 1911 the paper changed its name to The Bladen Journal.
 About 16 years later the publication relocated to Elizabethtown, North Carolina.

-In 1929 Jessie Lee Sugg McCulloch became editor of The Bladen Journal, thus becoming one of the first women in North Carolina to edit a newspaper.
+In 1929 Jessie Lee Sugg McCulloch became editor of the Journal, thus becoming one of the first women in North Carolina to edit a newspaper.
 She served in the role until 1974.
 Alan Wooten was named editor in July 2018, and Sara Fox took over in September 2022.
-In 2023, Fox added a Spanish section to the Bladen Journal website and physical newspaper to serve the Spanish-speaking community in Bladen County.
+In 2023, Fox added a Spanish section to the Journal website and physical newspaper to serve the Spanish-speaking community in Bladen County.

-The paper has won some awards from the North Carolina Press Association, including first place in sports coverage (W. Curt Vincent, reporting) and religion & faith reporting (Chrysta Carroll) in 2016 in the "Community newspapers under 3,500 circulation" category.

 The Journal first began publishing in 1898 as The Clarkton Express. and was given its current name in 1902.
 The Journal has had multiple owners including Community Newspaper Holdings, Heartland Publications, and Civitas Media.
 Civitas Media sold its properties in the Carolinas to Champion Media in 2017.